 No time doesn’t have to mean no breakfast.
-Check out these super-quick options to fill kids up with a minute to spare.
+Check out these super-quick healthy breakfast ideas to fill kids up with a minute to spare.

 Choose wide variety of flavors will keep kids interested, as will a mix of toppings they can take on the go—sliced almonds, cereal, diced strawberries and more.
 Look for Greek yogurt without any added low-calorie sweetener such as aspartame, stevia and the like.

-The ultimate grab-and-go option, granola bars offer fiber and protein in a handheld form.
-KIND Healthy Grain Bars is our brand of choice.
-For an extra oomph, pack your kid a small container of nut butter for dipping.
+The ultimate grab-and-go option, KIND Healthy Grain Bars offer fiber and protein in a handheld form.
+For extra oomph, pack your kid a small container of nut butter for dipping.

 Your family can conquer busy mornings with these quick yet healthy breakfast ideas for kids.
 Take advantage of wholesome store-bought breakfast foods and use your weekends to prep a few make-ahead breakfasts.
 And when your schedule is too full to even think about breakfast for the week, add a few Egg Bites to your next Nurture Life order!